ferrerjoel/samibot/README.md

 # samibot

 A multipurpose bot.
-Needs node_modules o discord.js and a config file in order to work.
+Needs node_modules of discord_js in order to work.
+Made for learning purposes.

 # Main features